RPA vs AI Automation: Understanding the Key Differences in 2024

 1. UiPath AI Fabric:

 UiPath AI Fabric (integrated within the UiPath platform) allows you to deploy, manage, and consume AI models directly within your RPA workflows.
-This eliminates the need for complex integrations and enables seamless integration of AI into your automation processes.
+This eliminates the need for complex integrations and enables integration of AI into your automation processes.

 Key Features: